 679 Farmington Avenue, West Hartford, CT 06119

 The ancient and beautiful service of Choral Evensong is presented on the last Sunday of selected months at St. John’s.
-Join us on February 25 at 5:00 for music by the St John’s Schola, a small ensemble of eight voices, Scott Lamlein, organist and choirmaster.
+Join us on February 24 at 5:00, with music by the Choir School of Hartford, and the Trinity Church Choir; Jackson Merrill, choirmaster; Scott Lamlein, organist.

 Music will include:

 Responses: Craig Philips